Entries linking to abaxile

 word-forming element meaning "away, from, from off, down," denoting disjunction, separation, departure; from Latin ab (prep.) "off, away from" in reference to space or distance, also of time, from PIE root *apo- "off, away" (also the source of Greek apo "off, away from, from," Sanskrit apa "away from," Gothic af, English of, off; see apo-).

 The Latin word also denoted "agency by; source, origin; relation to, in consequence of."
 Since classical times usually reduced to a- before -m-, -p-, or -v-; typically abs- before -c-, -q-, or -t-.

 1540s, "imaginary motionless straight line around which a body (such as the Earth) rotates," from Latin axis "axle, pivot, axis of the earth or sky," from PIE *aks- "axis" (source also of Old English eax, Old High German ahsa "axle;" Greek axon "axis, axle, wagon;" Sanskrit aksah "an axle, axis, beam of a balance;" Lithuanian ašis "axle").

-General sense of "straight line about which parts are arranged" is from 1660s.
-Figurative sense in world history of "alliance between Germany and Italy" (later extended unetymologically to include Japan) is from 1936.
-Original reference was to a "Rome-Berlin axis" in central Europe.
+The general sense of "straight line about which parts are arranged" is from 1660s.
+The figurative sense in world history of "alliance between Germany and Italy" (later extended unetymologically to include Japan) is from 1936.
+The original reference was to a "Rome-Berlin axis" in central Europe.
 The word later was used in reference to a London-Washington axis (World War II) and a Moscow-Peking axis (early Cold War).

 updated on August 11, 2018